Art + Design teaches designers to give form to emotions and ideas through medium, composition, and storytelling.

 Animation and Interactive Media: This program challenges and encourages students to explore the boundaries of technology, narrative and interaction to tell engaging, rich, compelling and innovative stories.
 Students in this program are not just conceptualizing, but are working to create animated and time-based experiences that allow others to engage with these rich narratives.
 Students work in both digital and traditional animation, game design, graphic and interactive storybooks, and kinetic interaction design.

-Fibers + Fashion Studies: The program in Fibers + Surface Design stresses a blending of traditional, contemporary and experimental techniques and methods to encourage new innovations in material concept, construction and technique.
+Fibers + Fashion Studies: The program in Fibers + Fashion Studies stresses a blending of traditional, contemporary and experimental techniques and methods to encourage new innovations in material concept, construction and technique.
 The program encourages a breadth of experience, experimentation, questioning, individual initiative, craftsmanship, knowledge of hand processes, and the search for an individual career direction—finding a creative voice that is confident, professional, and potentially entrepreneurial.

 Art + Design Undergraduate Minor